jhcooper/Sodoku-Solver/README.md

 The `flaskr` directory contains the following folders and files:

-- **Puzzles (Folder)**: A folder containing various CSP representations of some of the puzzles found in the directions, as well as the original `sodoku-constraints.lisp` file
+- **Puzzles (Folder)**: A folder containing various CSP representations of some of the puzzles found in the directions, as well as the original `sudoku-constraints.lisp` file

 - **Templates (Folder)**: Contains the HTML files for the web interface
   - `input.html` to handle user input
   - `display.html` to display the solved puzzle steps.

 - **Unused (Folder)**:
-  - the original `sodoku-constraints.lisp`
+  - the original `sudoku-constraints.lisp`
   - a python script I wrote to convert it to a python dictionary (`'generate-python-constraints.py`), and the output of that program

 - **Utility (Folder)**: Contains